belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 	- Builds similar distributions of any correlate of the confounder (e.g. exposure) among the cases and controls
 * Implication: Biases crude **odds ratio** towards its null value (1.0)

+## How to Perform Matching ##
+When performing matching in a case-control study:
+* Controls are selected to have a similar distribution of the matching factors as the cases.
+* Non-exposed subjects are selected to have similar distribution of the matching factors as exposed subjects.
+* Cases are selected to represent the exposure distribution in the general population.
+* Controls are selected to have a similar distribution of the exposure as the cases.